Aleksandra Walczak

 Aleksandra M. Walczak is a theoretical biophysicist.
 She works on stochastic gene expression, immunology, evolution and collective motion at Ecole Normale Supérieure where she is a research director.

 Education

-Walczak completed her master's degree at Warsaw University, Poland in 2002, her PhD at University of California, San Diego in 2007, and was a post-doc until 2010 at Princeton University.
+Walczak completed her master's degree at the University of Warsaw, Poland in 2002, her PhD at University of California, San Diego in 2007, and was a post-doc until 2010 at Princeton University.